 Hats Off To Blue Sky Energy

-The output from solar panels (photovoltaic) or PV panels, like any other electrical energy source needs to be regulated to protect the batteries and the electrical systems.
-For our charge controller we selected a product (2512i) made by Blue Sky Energy.
-We were impressed by their technology to obtains more charge current (amps) when stepping down from PV voltage output of 17 volts to the battery input 12 volts.
-They also use multi-step charging which basically provides a higher charge current when the batteries are more depleted, which is tapered off as the batteries come up toward fully charged.
+The output from solar panels (photovoltaic) or PV panels, like any other electrical energy source, needs to be regulated to protect the batteries and the electrical systems.
+For our charge controller, we selected a product (2512i) made by Blue Sky Energy.
+We were impressed by their technology to obtain more charge current (amps) when stepping down from the PV voltage output of 17 volts to the battery input of 12 volts.
+They also use multi-step charging, which basically provides a higher charge current when the batteries are more depleted, which is tapered off as the batteries come up toward full charge.

-I sent an email to Blue Sky Energy to report my problem and to ask their advice.
-To my surprise Rick Cullen at Blue Sky, admitted they had a problem with RFI, that they did not yet have a solution but were working on it and would keep me informed.
+I sent an email to Blue Sky Energy to report my problem and to ask for their advice.
+To my surprise, Rick Cullen at Blue Sky admitted they had a problem with RFI, that they did not yet have a solution, but were working on it and would keep me informed.
 We exchanged some emails as they were interested in the steps I had taken, many of which they were recommending.

-Several months passed and then Rick Cullen contacted me with an offer.
-He would send me a new controller with a correction for the RFI issue if I would agree to report the test results.
-We received our new controller, which was custom modified by their engineering department and our testing is complete.
+Several months passed, and then Rick Cullen contacted me with an offer.
+He would send me a new controller with a correction for the RFI issue if I agreed to report the test results.
+We received our new controller, which was custom modified by their engineering department, and our testing is complete.
 They completely corrected the RFI issue.
 A job well done and a great way to take care of a customer.

-I sent an email to Blue Sky Energy to report my problem and to ask their advice.
-To my surprise Rick Cullen at Blue Sky, admitted they had a problem with RFI, that they did not yet have a solution but were working on it and would keep me informed.
+I sent an email to Blue Sky Energy to report my problem and to ask for their advice.
+To my surprise, Rick Cullen at Blue Sky admitted they had a problem with RFI, that they did not yet have a solution, but were working on it and would keep me informed.
 We exchanged some emails as they were interested in the steps I had taken, many of which they were recommending.

-Several months passed and then Rick Cullen contacted me with an offer.
-He would send me a new controller with a correction for the RFI issue if I would agree to report the test results.
-We received our new controller, which was custom modified by their engineering department and our testing is complete.
+Several months passed, and then Rick Cullen contacted me with an offer.
+He would send me a new controller with a correction for the RFI issue if I agreed to report the test results.
+We received our new controller, which was custom modified by their engineering department, and our testing is complete.
 They completely corrected the RFI issue.
 A job well done and a great way to take care of a customer.

 Sunday, September 14, 2008